 The skills and life experience I have gained are invaluable, giving me greater clarity on my career prospects.
 I am extremely grateful to everyone who has helped me in my journey, and I look forward to attending the Royal Military Academy Sandhurst in the future.

 As a private soldier, I completed my basic military driver training, gaining my Category C HGV licence in the process.
-The Regiment fully supported my desire to continue my training and after passing the Army Officer Selection Board, I was able to commission as an officer in November 2019.
+The Regiment fully supported my desire to continue my training and after passing the Army Officer Selection Board, I was commissioned in November 2019.

 Working as part of 154 Regiment RLC has provided me with lots of incredible opportunities.
-As an outdoor enthusiast, I have completed my Rock-Climbing Supervisor course and have run regimental rock-climbing sessions in Cyprus.
+I have completed my Rock-Climbing Supervisor course and have run rock-climbing sessions in Cyprus.
 I have also competed for the Regiment in Alpine skiing competitions.

 154 Regiment RLC Equipment